-A friend asked me for help with this “impossible” brief, so it seemed a good idea to create a blog post to share the ideas!
+When a client asked for ideas with this “impossible” brief, it seemed a good idea to create this post to share my thoughts.

-The games come from improvisation and other sources.
+Many games emerged from the world of improvisation and will lighten the mood, energise the group and get a laugh.
 I’ve chosen games that are simple to execute and brief, and where people don’t need a lot of space to move around.

 Introduction Game: Simple instructions.
 In 60 seconds meet five people around you, tell them your name and two things about you.

 [Tip: Use a sound effect every 12 seconds, so people switch.
 Give people A few seconds to come up with their “two things.”
 Perhaps model it with an example, so I would say I’m Cate Richards, I’ve been an entrepreneur for 10 years and I live by the beach with my two labradors who love to swim.]

 Copy Clapping: This will raise the energy and receptiveness for the next games.
 Here is a Self explanatory youtube on this with thanks to Mark Collard of Playmeo